josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/20251209_continuing_data_mess.md

 istg the world would be so much easier in the men just went to the gp more than once every 10 years.

 ---

+also much lol re the rn update.

+beautiful coincidence and it did make me laugh.

+---